spruceid/ssx-quickstart/01_sign_in/README.md

 }
 ```

-Then update the NextConfig to make it compatible with SpruceKit by adding the bellow command to `my-app/next.config.js` file:
+Then update the NextConfig to make it compatible with SSX by adding the bellow command to `my-app/next.config.js` file:

 ```js
 /** @type {import('next').NextConfig} */